metaory/mxcolr/README.md

 -----
  [root.mx](./assets/samples/root.mx) is the primary output scheme sh file
 - `~/.config/mxc/root.mx` sample generated [root.mx](./assets/samples/root.mx)

-`root.mx` is intended to be sourced in `.profile` or `bashrc` to have apps that can directly access system env read system scheme from it
+> intended to be sourced in `.profile` or `bashrc` and have apps that can directly access system env read system scheme from it

 Vim
 ---
  output: [root-mx.vim](./assets/samples/root-mx.vim)
 plugin: [2-vim.sh](./plugins/2-vim.sh)

-> root-mx.vim is intented to be sourced in vimrc
+> intented to be sourced in vimrc

 css / less
 ----------